 On August 31, 2006, the City of Austin passed Ordinance No. 20060831-068, establishing Commercial Design Standards in the City of Austin.
 A key element to the standards are specific sidewalk width and design requirements.
 Sidewalks built by the City of Austin Public Works Department shall conform to the widths prescribed, or apply for approval of alternative equivalent compliance, per section 1.5 of Attachment A of the Ordinance.
 All other sidewalks shall be built per the Transportation Criteria Manual (TCM).
+Where feasible, a 2-foot buffer, measured from the back of curb, will be constructed between the roadway and the sidewalk.
+Additionally, physical buffers such as street trees, a range of street furnishings and amenities, landscaping, bicycle lanes, on-street parking, and transit-only lanes can enhance sidewalk design by separating the road and the sidewalk.

 The estimated cost to build-out the City's sidewalk network is \$824 million.
 This is based on the approximately 3,500 linear miles of absent sidewalk and over 5,500 missing curb ramps.
 A cost of \$5.50/square foot of sidewalk, average 5' sidewalk width, and \$1,000/ramp was used to develop this estimate.
-Additionally, it includes the cost of realizing sidewalk widths on Core Transit Corridors and Urban Roadways, as prescribed by the Commercial Design Standards Ordinance (Ordinance No. 2006831-068).
+Additionally, it includes the cost of realizing sidewalk widths on core transit corridors and urban roadways, as prescribed by Commercial Design Standards Ordinance (Ordinance No. 2006831-068).
 Adherence to the Commercial Design Ordinance for suburban roadways is assumed in the 25% contingency cost.
 The estimate is for sidewalk construction only, and includes a 25% contingency and a 25% allowance for soft costs such as engineering, ROW, inspection, City management, etc. It does not include retaining walls, excavation, reinforcing, expansive soils mitigation, detectable pavers, landscape and sprinkler system repairs, traffic control, rebuilding portions of driveways, relocating mailboxes, new curbs or curb repairs, thickened commercial driveways, demolition, water meter and shut-off relocations, safety fencing, handrails, guard rails, erosion control, anti-graffiti coatings, asphalt cutting and patching, sign removal and installation, mobilization, etc. Table 4 summarizes the absent sidewalk costs.

 Table 4 Absent Sidewalk Costs

 Sidewalk Description Linear Miles Width (feet) Cost

-Core Transit Corridors 33 15 \$ 15,000,000
+Core Transit Corridors 33 15 \$15,000,000

-Urban Roadways 10.5 12 \$ 4,000,000
+Urban Roadways 10.5 12 \$4,000,000

-Surburban and Residential 3456.5 5 \$ 502,000,000
+Surburban and Residential 3456.5 5 \$502,000,000

-Ramps 5500 \$ 6,000,000
+Ramps 5500 \$6,000,000

-Subtotal \$ 527,000,000
+Subtotal \$527,000,000

-Contingency (25%) \$ 132,000,000
+Contingency (25%) \$132,000,000

-Soft Costs (25%) \$ 165,000,000
+Soft Costs (25%) \$165,000,000

-Total \$ 824,000,000
+Total \$824,000,000